chromium/chromium/docs/webui_build_configuration.md

             |target_gen_dir| is used.
 minify: Whether to minify HTML/CSS with
         third_party/node/node_modules/html-minifier.
 Defaults to false.
-use_js: html_to_wrapper only.
-Whether to output .js files instead of .ts files.
+use_js: Whether to output .js files instead of .ts files.
 Defaults to false.
 ```

 #### **Example**